Build

 - Linked holdings and positions across accounts.

-Stopping a strategy does not automatically close open positions unless your configuration explicitly does so.
-You can wire liquidation or flattening behavior into your strategy logic, or manage closing positions manually at the venue level.
+Stopping a deployment does not automatically close open positions unless your configuration explicitly targets lower or flat exposure before stopping.
+You can design that target-position behavior into the strategy logic, or manage closing positions manually at the venue level.